thsavage/Programming-with-Big-Data/README.md

 # Programming-with-Big-Data

-This repository contains version of my lecture on programming with big data.
+This repository contains versions of my lecture on programming with big data.